 The cost of living in the greater Boston area ranks among the highest in the country.
 Many low- and moderate-income Arlington families struggle with rising housing costs and stagnant wages.
 A single crisis, such as hospitalization or temporary job loss, can put many in danger of becoming homeless.
-In response to this escalating problem, the Homelessness Prevention Program was created to provide emergency financial support to Arlington residents facing eviction due to an unexpected crisis.
+In response to this escalating problem, the Homelessness Prevention Program was created in 2001 to provide emergency financial support to Arlington residents facing housing crisis due to an unexpected event.

-Arlington’s Homelessness Prevention Program was set up to help people experiencing a crisis with their housing.
-Assistance can be given to help individuals and families avoid eviction when the cause is due to circumstances beyond their control.
+The Homelessness Prevention Program was set up to help people experiencing a crisis with their housing.
+Assistance can be given to help individuals and families when the cause is due to circumstances beyond their control.
 The goal is to keep people in Arlington from becoming homeless.
 The Homelessness Prevention Program is supported by the generous donations of Arlington residents.

-Eligible Costs: The program can be used to help pay rent or security deposits, but only when it is clear that this payment will stabilize the applicant’s housing situation for at least 6 months.
+Eligible Costs: The program can be used to help pay rent, moving expenses or security deposits, but only when it is clear that this payment will stabilize the applicant’s housing situation for at least 6 months.
 This is not intended to be a monthly rent subsidy, and cannot be used to pay real estate taxes, utility bills, or fuel costs.
-Security Deposits are only available for people who are currently homeless or escaping domestic violence.

 Income Limits: Applicants must meet Income Limits for low and moderate income households, adjusted for household size, as established by HUD.
 Current Income Limits are as follows: